NanoAdblocker/NanoCore2/notes/sanity_tests.md

 Actions:
 1. Open the dashboard using the popup panel

+Expected:
+1. Correct icon shown in the top left corner

 ### Settings Tab

 Actions:
 1. Go to the settings tab
-1. Click restore to default settings
+1. Click restore to default settings button
 1. Confirm action

 Expected: